prevention-icon

 Kings have a unique ability to produce pheromones that can change termites from one caste to another.
 For example, Kings can change worker termites to alates or soldiers, depending on the needs of the colony.

-With an expected lifespan of 25-50 years, Queen termites begin life as a pale yellow-brown colour to and darken over time to black.
+With an expected lifespan of 25-50 years, Queen termites begin life as a pale yellow-brown colour and darken over time to black.
 They can grow up to 4 inches in size and continuously lay eggs to increase the termite population.

 Rarely seen, Queens live deep in the ground, well protected against predators.